amclees/cs-4471/practice_final.md

   d.
 255.128.0.0

+a

 ---

-38. NAT is most of configured on:
+38. NAT is most often configured on:

   a.
 Hosts